 Signs an Adult May Be At-Risk to Harm a Child

 Someone you care about may be acting in ways that worry or confuse you.
-The behaviors below may indicate a possible risk of sexual abuse to a child, but may also be a way for this adult to ask for help.
-Many people with sexual behavior problems believe that others already suspect and often wish someone would ask what’s going on or advise them where to call to get help.
+The behaviors below could indicate a possible risk that they may a child, but may also be a way for this adult to ask for help.
+Many people with sexual behavior problems believe that others already suspect they are crossing a line and often wish someone would ask what’s going on or advise them where to go to get help.
 Remember, you can start a conversation by pointing out harmful impacts on a child without accusing someone of abusive intentions.

 Do you have concerns about someone you know in these areas of daily life?